Funding for Caymanian Secondary School Students

 A Level Students

-Some children also leave Cayman at age 16 and go to England to take A Levels or a BTEC Level 3 Extended Diploma at a Sixth Form college.
-In the UK state school system (government schooling), if a child has a British passport then they are fee-free until they turn 19 years of age.
-The Scholarship Secretariat will then contribute up to CI$14,000 towards the students living expenses, but only if the A Level/BTEC is not available locally.
+Some children also leave Cayman at age 16 and go to England to take A Levels or a BTEC Level 3 Extended Diploma at a boarding school or Sixth Form college.
+In the UK state school system (government schooling), if a child has a British passport, they are ‘fee-free’ until they turn 19 years of age.
+The Scholarship Secretariat will contribute up to the equivalent of the local tuition amount towards the student’s tuition and living expenses, if attending a boarding school, but only if the A Level/BTEC is not available locally.
+Note: Scholarship funding is not provided if the student is attending a regular public high school A Level programme which has no fees.

-Caymanian students who have attended a private school in Cayman, and have been accepted into the A Level programme, having achieved a minimum of 5 IGCSE/GCSE/CXC passes at grade C or higher including English and Maths, can also apply for assistance with the fees for their A Level course.
-On achieving a successful application these students can get financial assistance so that their fees are paid in full (up to CI$14,000 per year) for each of the two years of their A Level course.
+Caymanian students who have attended a private school in Cayman, and have been accepted into the A Level programme, having achieved a minimum of five IGCSE/GCSE/CXC passes at grade C or higher, including English and maths, can also apply for assistance with the fees for their A Level course.
+On achieving a successful application, these students can get financial assistance towards tuition, books, examination fees and meals for each of the two years of their A Level course.
 Students must have achieved three C grades in their AS Levels to get funding for their second year.

 Young student